Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 People wonder why they should choose Fleur de Sel over regular table salt.
 Here’s the comparison:

-• Processing: Fleur de Sel is unprocessed, table salt is refined and may have added extras.
+• Processing: Fleur de Sel is unprocessed; table salt is refined and hardened.

 • Taste Profile: Less intense and more complex than table salt, with a hint of brininess and sweetness.